Humberto08/Humberto08/README.md

 ## 👋 Hi there, welcome to my Github profile
-- My name is Humberto Luciano and i'm a Fullstack Engenieer Node, from João Pessaoa, Brazil 🇧🇷
+- My name is Humberto Luciano and i'm a Fullstack Engineer Node / Python, from João Pessaoa, Brazil 🇧🇷

   ## My Stats